Soft-V/SoftV.Docs/README.md

 - [Thanks 💜](#thanks-)

 ## Feedback
 We welcome your valuable feedback on the documentation!
-Please feel free to join our [Community on Telegram](https://t.me/SoftVsupport_bot) and send us a message.
+Please feel free to join our [Bot on Telegram](https://t.me/SoftVsupport_bot) and send us a message.
 We would be delighted to hear from you and assist you with any queries or concerns you may have.

 ## Documentation Issues
-If you come across any issues with the documentation or have a feature request related explicitly to it, we encourage you to create a new [GitHub issue](https://github.com/AvaloniaUI/avalonia-docs/issues/new).
+If you come across any issues with the documentation or have a feature request related explicitly to it, we encourage you to create a new [GitHub issue](https://github.com/Soft-V/SoftV.Docs/issues/new).
 Before creating a new issue, we kindly request that you check for existing issues to avoid duplication.

 ## Contributing
 To contribute to Avalonia UI documentation, you need to fork this repository and submit a pull request for the Markdown and/or image changes that you're proposing.